-(Caution: Ensure a.c. input has been disconnected before proceeding)
+(Caution: Ensure A.C. input has been disconnected before proceeding)

-- 1) Remove the five screws on the front panel and two screws on each side of the unit. - 2) Remove the small cover plate on the lower end of the front panel.
-This will expose the fan assembly which is held in place by two guides attached to the main cover. - 3) Lift and slide the fan assembly completely out of the charger. - 4) Remove the main cover from the charger base, taking care not to bend the two jacks on the right side of the charger out of position. - 5) Locate the two-pin header labeled "J2" on the top of small charger function circuit board which is located on the right side of the charger.
-Insert the mating connector and route the two control wires through the u-shaped cutout on the top right side of the main cover assembly. - 6) Replace the charger cover assemblies.
+1) Remove the three screws on the front panel and seven screws on the sides of the unit.

+2) Remove the main cover from the charger base, taking care not to bend the two jacks on the right side of the charger out of position.

+3) Locate the two-pin header labeled "J2" on the top of small charger function circuit board which is located on the right side of the charger.
+Insert the mating connector and route the two control wires through one of the charger's vent holes.
+Secure the wire as it exits the charger using a cable clamp or wire ties.

+4) Replace the charger cover.

-G) Cooling Fan
+G) Cooling Fan & Filter Maintenance

-To maximize the life of the internal components and to allow continuous operation at full rating, the Phase Three employs an automatic integral cooling fan.
-This fan operates whenever a load is applied to the charger.
+To maximize the life of the internal components and to allow continuous operation at full rating, the Phase Three employs two integral cooling fans.
+The fans operate independently of each other and will vary speed and turn on/off depending upon load conditions and ambient temperature.